Pain and MSK Interventional Ultrasound Certificate

 The Interventional Pain and MSK Ultrasound certificate examination will be held at the following dates/locations:

 November 19, 2017: Disney's Yacht & Beach Club Resorts, Lake Buena Vista (Orlando area), FL.
-The application deadline for this administration will be announced in early summer 2017.
+(We are no longer accepting applications for this test administration must be postmarked by September 15, 2017.)

 Note: Applications for the certificate must be submitted in hard copy form.
 Please read instructions carefully.